 You can cross a bridge to reach the Roman wall affording splendid views of the Rougemont and Northernhay Gardens and cityscape.

 Browse antique shops lining the historic Quayside or nose around the chic boutiques on Gandy Street in the Castle Quarter.
 Take a break from sightseeing with a gourmet coffee at Exe Coffee Roasters.

-Elsewhere in the city centre, you can take in the Gothic architecture.
-And explore the interesting underground passages; once used for water pipes in Medieval times and now open for guided tours.
+Elsewhere in the city centre, you can take in Gothic architecture.
+And explore the interesting underground passages, once used for water pipes in Medieval times and now open for guided tours.
 Finally, unwind by sinking a few ales in one of the city’s many olde-worlde pubs.